Update your browser to the latest version in order to use all functions and increase your online safety.Update the browser

 We provide a high quality API interface with a clear data structure.
-In order to start using it, you just need to register on the developer's portal.
+In order to start using it, you just need to register.

-We provide a stable test environment, with comprehensive and transparent documentation that allows for easy and quick integration with our system.
+We provide a stable environment for both, the production and the test version with comprehensive and transparent documentation that allows for easy and quick integration with our system.

 - Can I resign from using the services of a Third Party Provider (TPP)?